ObKo/stm32-cmake/README.md

 These configuration variables are optional:

+* `CMAKE_TOOLCHAIN_FILE` - Can be `set` in the `CMakeLists.txt` file before the `project` call if the toolchain file is to be hardcoded for the project instead of being passed as an argument to the build generation call
 * `STM32_TOOLCHAIN_PATH` - where toolchain is located, **default**: `/usr`.
 Alternatively you can add the folder containing the toolchain binaries to the system path.
 If both are given, the `STM32_TOOLCHAIN_PATH` setting takes precedence